Low Carb Pantry Essentials:

 - Pili Nuts

-- Mayonnaise And you may certainly use your own
+- Mayonnaise And you may certainly use your own.
+I buy 4 at a time.

 - Willies Pork Rind Pellets My diabetic popcorn To order you need to call 1-217-623-4340 or 1-217-725-6209